 How can you use video ads to bring in new customers to your small business?
 Ask existing loyal customers to take videos of your product, or share their testimonial in portrait mode, which you can then convert into an ad.
 Not only can you use this content to promote your brand’s online presence; it’s social proof that you’re a reliable, trustworthy business.

 Leave it to a cleaning products business, Grove Collaborative, to bring this concept to life.
-The company attracted 37% of new customers from Instagram Stories ads.
+The company attracted 37% of new customers from Instagram Stories ads according to a now deleted case study from Instagram.
 How’d they do it?

 By creating vertical Instagram Stories video ads from consumer reviews and coverage.
 Grove Collaborative targeted consumers interested in eco-friendly cleaning products delivered to their doorstep.
 The result?
 A Stories ad featuring a consumer testifying why they love the product, and how they used it in their home.
 Just like that, social proof doubled the brand’s click-through rate without exhausting a sales team or trying to chase new leads.